 UVA = Sun’s Aging Rays

 These rays penetrate deep into the skin to cause the free radical damage that contributes to premature aging and skin cancer.
-They are present year-round and penetrate glass and clouds.
+They are present year-round and aren’t blocked by glass and clouds.

 UVB = Sun’s Burning Rays